Home Dermatology Dermatologist | When A Doctor Is Called a Dermatologist, What Does This Mean? πŸ‘©πŸΌβ€βš•οΈπŸ‘¨πŸΎβ€βš•οΈ

 Excision of lesions

 Excision biopsy is the term used to describe the entire eradication of a skin lesion.
 To eradicate skin cancer, such as basal cell carcinoma, squamous cell carcinoma, or melanoma, a skin lesion is often excised.
 Your dermatologist will describe the process and the reasons the skin lesion has to be removed to you.
 To demonstrate that you understand and consent to the surgical operation, you may be required to sign a consent form.
-The patient may be given local or general anesthesia before the removal, depending on the extent of the lesion.
+The patient may be given a local or general anesthesia before to the removal depending on the extent of the lesion.

 Hair Removal or Restoration

-A dermatologist may employ transplanting, among other techniques, to treat hair loss.
+A dermatologist may employ transplanting among other techniques to treat hair loss.
 Lasers may also be used to eradicate undesirable body hair.
 Dermatologists utilize lasers to safely and efficiently eliminate unsightly face and body hair.
 Modern technology has made it safe for the majority of individuals to undergo laser hair removal.
 It may need six sessions or more to remove the unwanted hair.
-On the majority of body parts, laser hair removal is long-lasting.
+On the majority of body parts, laser hair removal is then long-lasting.
 It is not permanent on a woman’s face because of hormones.
 When the hair comes back, laser hair removal may be done again.

 On the other hand, one important advancement has made it feasible to get outcomes that seem natural.
 Now, a few healthy hairs are transplanted at a time by the majority of dermatology experts.
 Patients no longer experience the artificial doll-like hair that was prevalent in the 1970s and 1980s.
-Back then, thinning areas were covered with chunks of hair, known as hair plugs.
+Back ago, thinning areas were covered with chunks of hair known as hair plugs.
 The hair plugs eventually were quite obvious.
 Enhancements to the hairline and placement of the hairs in the thinning regions also aid in producing outcomes that seem more natural.
 Because of these developments, the results can seem so natural that a barber or stylist would not know you had any work done.

 While these developments are providing patients with outcomes that seem natural, the success still largely rests on the dermatologist you choose.
 You should choose a dermatologist doctor who has experience with hair transplants and is knowledgeable about hair loss.
 Dermatologists are experts in diseases that affect our skin, hair, and nails, and they are very knowledgeable about hair loss.
-Many can determine whether you are a suitable candidate for a hair transplant, and many can do hair transplants.
+Many can determine whether you are a suitable candidate for a hair transplant and many can do hair transplants.

 Laser Surgery